aosabook/500lines/sampler/README.md

 computationally efficient if we use the gamma function already built in to SciPy.

-There is one edge case that we need to tackle, which is when one of our probabilities is zero.
+There is one edge case that we need to tackle: when one of our probabilities is zero.
 When $p_i=0$, then $\log{p_i}=-\infty$.
 This would be fine, except for the following behavior when infinity is multiplied by zero: